One of the best ways to create a great bass sound is to mix the DI bass guitar track. It gives you more flexibility and control over the bass sound.

 Use any distortion or saturation plugin you like.
 Also, you can use any bass amp sim.
 It depends on personal preferences.
 The goal is to add some coloration and overdrive to the bass tone.

 Now you have three separate bass tracks.
-One with clean low end, second with clean mids and highs, and the third one has a distortion.
+One with a clean low end, the second with clean mids and highs, and the third one has a distortion.
 To properly mix DI bass guitar you need to blend these three bass tracks together.

 And you do it with track faders.
 No plugins or fancy tools are needed.
 You just need to match the levels to your taste.

 The first and second tracks should be on the same level.
 It must be like one track.
 So, make sure that your clean tracks are balanced.
 These two tracks are the main bass tone.
 But you need to blend the saturated track.